SongOfTheFallen/nhentai-downloader/README.md

 npm run dev
 ```

-The backend listens on http://localhost:8787.
+During development the frontend is served on http://localhost:8787 while the backend API listens on http://localhost:5173.
 The default password is `changeme` and can be changed in `backend/.env`.
+If the backend runs elsewhere, update `VITE_API_BASE_URL` in `frontend/.env`.

 4. Build the frontend for production: